chrisxmccormack/alth-firebase-dev/README.md

 ⚠️ **Important**: If you see a message like "Firebase: Error (auth/invalid-api-key)", it means your environment variables are missing or incorrect.
 Please ensure your `.env.local` file is correctly configured.

+⚠️ **Important**: After modifying your `.env.local` file, you must restart your development server for the changes to be applied.
+In Firebase Studio, this means restarting the workspace.

 ## Firebase Security Rules

 This project includes Firestore security rules in the `firestore.rules` file.
 These rules are essential for protecting your data.